jj0308/GoTaskv2/README.md

 To run the tests, execute the following command in the project directory:

-go test main_test.go This will run the test in the main_test.go file.
+go test -v ./routes This will run the test in the routes file.